Roux family (marine painters): François Joseph Frédéric Roux

 François Joseph Frédéric, who went by Frédéric, was the third child of Antoine and Rose and was born in 1805 in Marseille.
 Frédéric was already painting for money at the age of 17 in 1822, clearly showing a great skill for his craft.
 As a young man, Frédéric went to Paris at the insistence of Carle and Horace Vernet (son and grandson of Joseph Vernet) to study at the Vernet studio.
 It was in Paris where he was commissioned by Admiral Jean-Baptiste Philibert Wilaumez to create 40 watercolors of the vessels on which he had served or been involved with.
 This set is now in the Musée de la Marine in Paris.
-Frédéric was also commissioned to make 23 watercolors dedicated to the Duc d’Orléans, Ferdinand Philippe, which were finished in 1831.
-It was around 1835 that Frédéric moved from Paris to Havre where he set up a hydrographic shop and painting business.
+Frédéric was also commissioned to make 23 watercolors dedicated to the Duc d'Orléans, Ferdinand Philippe, which were finished in 1831.
+It was around 1835 that Frédéric moved from Paris to Le Havre where he set up a hydrographic shop and painting business.

 Frédéric did not solely devote himself to the hydrographic and painting business, but instead divided his time with adventures, traveling and generally enjoying the pleasures life had to offer.
-He ventured a few times back to Marseilles, but spent the rest of his life in Havre, where he died in January 1870.
+He ventured a few times back to Marseille, but spent the rest of his life in Havre, where he died in January 1870.

 François Geoffroi Roux

 François Geoffroi, who went by François, was the fourth child of Antoine and Rose and was born on October 21, 1811, in Marseille.
 His talent brought him the attention of Carle and Horace Vernet, as it had his brother Frédéric, but he did not leave for Paris as his brother did.
 He stayed in Marseille where he eventually took over his father's hydrographic shop.
 François became famous for his skill in portraying a ship naturally, to almost make it appear as though one were looking at a photograph of a ship rather than a painting.
-He was so skilled that it was said that François had “assimilated the science of the ship as if he were both builder and sailor.”
-Of particular interest was a series of watercolors he created between the late 1860s and 1882 that illustrated the “development of naval and merchant vessels since the last decade of the eighteenth century.”
+He was so skilled that it was said that François had "assimilated the science of the ship as if he were both builder and sailor."
+Of particular interest was a series of watercolors he created between the late 1860s and 1882 that illustrated the "development of naval and merchant vessels since the last decade of the eighteenth century."
 These were given to the Louvre, but not all made it and so an exact count of how many were created is unknown.
 The Musée de la Marine currently owns 71.
 François died in Marseille on September 30, 1882.